SebastienGd/spotify-esp32/server/README.md

 ## Debugging

 - Open `server/playback_state.jpeg` to inspect the most recently rendered OLED frame.
-- Watch the Uvicorn logs for Spotify/API errors and display renders.
+- Watch the logs for Spotify/API errors and display renders.
-- The ESP32 must use your computer's LAN IP in its WebSocket URL; `localhost` refers to the ESP32 itself.